 SEVIS and I-20

 St. Anne's-Belfield School works with the United States Department of Homeland Security through SEVIS.
-The School will provide an I-20 to a student when he/she is accepted.
+The School will provide an I-20 to a student when he/she is fully enrolled.

-St. Anne's-Belfield School requires that all boarding students be covered by US-issued health insurance.
-Prior to enrollment, please provide the School with a photocopy of the student’s health insurance card or purchase the student health insurance offered by the school.
+St. Anne's-Belfield School requires that all international boarding students purchase the student health insurance offered by the School.

 Please contact the Admission Office with any questions or concerns you may have about any aspect of the application process.
 You may contact the office by phone (434-296-5106), fax (434-979-1486), or email (email@example.com).
 For better communication, please include your phone number, fax number, and email address on your application materials.
 To access forms and documents related to the admission process, please visit the Office of Admission section of this website.